 A Peaceful Day Hike Near Samagaun, Manaslu Region

-About Birenda Lake
+About Birendra Lake

 Birendra Lake Hike is a popular hiking destination in the Manaslu Region, especially done during the Manaslu Circuit Trek as an acclimatisation part.
 The Lake is a freshwater lake formed by the glacier of Mount Manaslu.
 Located at an altitude of 3691 meters, this lake is among the trekker’s favourites during the Manaslu Circuit Trek in Nepal.